AjayTyler/content-style-guide/04-grammar-and-mechanics.html.md

 They’re great!
 They give your writing an informal, friendly tone.
 In most cases, use them as you see fit.
 Avoid them if you're writing content that will be [translated for an international audience](/13-writing-for-translation.html.md).

-### Emoji

-Emoji are a fun way to add humor and visual interest to your writing, but use them infrequently and deliberately.

 ### Numbers

 Spell out a number when it begins a sentence.
 Otherwise, use the numeral.
 This includes ordinals, too.